-No matter your preference – whether you choose to snooze with just one pillow, or you favor being surrounded by many supportive cushions – the bond we build with our pillows is incredibly close, as your pillow makes up 20 percent of your sleep environment.
+No matter your preference – whether you choose to snooze with just one pillow, or you favor being surrounded by many supportive cushions – the bond we build with our pillows is incredibly close.
+After all, our pillows make up 20 percent of our sleep environment.

 This relationship, however, has a tendency to become toxic as your pillow ages and collects nasty allergens that negatively impact your health.
-A mixture of sweat, dead skin, dust mites and other irritants builds up inside your pillow, which has been proven to be a major contributor to allergies and asthma.
+A mixture of sweat, dead skin, dust mites and other irritants can build up inside your pillow.
+This dirty buildup has been proven to be a major contributor to allergies and asthma.

 A National Sleep Foundation poll shows that nearly 70 percent of people say a comfortable pillow is important to getting a good night’s rest.
 However, many people are keeping their pillows much longer than the recommended two-year lifespan.

 Over time, your pillow breaks down and you may notice changes in its support, as well as its naked appearance when replacing your pillowcase.
-What was once clean and fresh, now looks lumpy and stained.
+What was once clean and fresh, now looks lumpy, stained and is full of unwanted allergens.

-We’ve compiled our top three pillow tips to help reduce bedtime allergen contact, while also improving your sleep health and overall wellbeing.
+So you can rest easy and allergen-free every night, we’ve compiled our top three pillow tips to help you improve your sleep health and overall wellbeing.

 - Replace old pillows.
 Ever wonder why you sleep so well in a nice hotel?
-While it may be because your children aren’t there to wake you up, it’s also because hotels pay close attention to your entire sleep surface, from the mattress to the sheets, and they replace pillows regularly.
+While it may be because your children aren’t there to wake you up, it’s also because hotels pay close attention to your entire sleep surface.
+From the mattress to the sheets, hotels replace make sure you are sleeping on a fresh, clean surface.
+They also make it a point to replace the pillows regularly.
 In general, pillows should be replaced every two years.
-SleepBetter.org provides a helpful test to know when it’s time for replacement.
+SleepBetter.org provides a helpful test to know when it’s time for a replacement.
 To perform the test, fold your pillow in half and let go.
 When you let go, you pillow should regain its shape – pillows that don’t return to their original shape should be replaced.
 In good news, there are ample options available to fit every price range, or in some cases, even every nose.
-And from April 4-30, 2015, you can print and use this coupon at any Mattress Firm location to buy one pillow and get a second pillow 50 percent off!

 - Use dust mite covers.
-According to WebMD, using plastic or vinyl covers with zippers made specifically made for allergy sufferers can protect against harmful irritants that lurk within your pillow.
-These covers will help seal in allergens so you don’t inhale them while sleeping.
-That said, plastic covers can be noisy or uncomfortable, but there are great alternatives available.
+According to WebMD, using plastic or vinyl covers with zippers made specifically for allergy sufferers can help protect against harmful irritants that lurk within your pillow.
+These special-made covers will help seal your pillow from allergens so you don’t inhale them while sleeping.
+That said, plastic covers can be noisy or uncomfortable, but there are many great alternatives available so you don’t have to worry about being woken up in the middle of the night.

 About The Author